TomArrow/JKWatcher/JKWatcher/documentation/configs.md

 #### gameTypes

 Comma-separated list of gametypes.
 Will only connect if gametype matches one of the provided ones.
-Options: ffa, holocron, jedimaster, duel, powerduel, sp, tffa, siege, cty, ctf, 1flagctf, obelisk, harvester
+Options: ffa, holocron, jedimaster, duel, powerduel, sp, tffa, siege, cty, ctf, 1flagctf, obelisk, harvester, teamrounds, objective, tow, liberation (not all are supported by each game ofc)

 #### pollingInterval